solace-iot-team/ansible-solace/iot-assets-analytics-integration/ProjectOverview.md

 * connects all the Edge Brokers to a Central Broker that aggregates data streams from every connected asset
 * pushes the data streams to an Integration Function which inserts the data into a Data Lake

-Here, we'll limit the scope to 1 Edge Broker and 1 Central Broker:
+Here, we'll limit the scope to 1 Edge Broker and 1 Central Broker.

+**Note: This version of the project does not include the actual integration function.
+[Here is a short write-up of how to build a function](./IntegrationFunction.md).**

 <p align="center"><img src="./doc/images/overview.png" width=900 /></p>